agility/agility-content-management-js-sdk/README.md

 ```
 npm install @agility/content-management
 ```
-### Note
-- Agility Content Management SDK's intended to be used with node.js

 ## Making a Request
 ### Create an instance of API client for Agility Content Management REST API